turbopuffer/turbopuffer-python/README.md

 ## Documentation

 The REST API documentation can be found on [turbopuffer.com](https://turbopuffer.com/docs).
-The full API of this library can be found in [api.md](api.md).

 ## Installation